-2) Follow this with a Diamond (I use DMT hones)– Extra Coarse (220 grit) – this will fix and restore the damaged edge created by the grinder .
+2) Follow this with a Diamond 1000 – this will remove striations created by the 300 .

-4) Follow with a diamond fine (600 grit) – this puts a keen edge on the tool
+3) Follow with a fine (8000 grit) – this puts a keen edge on the tool

-5) Finish with a diamond extra fine (1200 grit) – this sharpens the blade to a razor edge
+5) Finish with a 16000 – this hones the blade to a razor edge

-between each stage run the back of the blade a few time across the stone to flatten the back and remove the burr (wire edge).
+At each step it is important to remove the burr on the backside by running the back of the blade a few time across the stone to flatten the back and remove the burr (wire edge).

-6) Strop with diamond paste (14,000 grit) this will put a mirror finish on the tool.
-(Come to think of it – my barber uses a strop…) You can also strop using the palm of your hand – do this slowly at first and always pull the blade away from you – after a while you can develop rapid movement.
+6) Strop with diamond paste this will put a mirror finish on the tool.
+You can also strop using the palm of your hand – do this slowly at first and always pull the blade away from you – after a while you can develop rapid movement.

-Spritz the stone with water and then standing in a comfortable position (in a planing position perpendicular to the bench).
-Holding the blade on the stone rock it up and down until you find the point at which a bead of water/oil appears in front of the blade – then lock your elbow (depending on your handedness) at your side and hone the blade on the honing stone in a figure of eight moving back and forward.
+Spritz the stone with water and then standing in a comfortable position perpendicular to the bench.
+Holding the blade on the stone rock it up and down until you find the point at which a bead of water/oil appears in front of the blade – then lock your elbow at your side and hone the blade on the honing stone in a figure of eight moving your body back and forward.